IoanHadarean/CookBook-project/Readme.md

 3. All Javascript code on the website has been tested using [JSHint](https://jshint.com/).
 There were no errors found, the warnings found state the fact that class, arrow functions and template literals are only available in ES6.
 There are also warnings about let and const related to ES6 JavaScript.
-4. Site viewed and tested in the following browsers:
+4. A lot of manual testing has been done for this project to ensure the website looks well on all devices and to ensure that the functionalities of the project are working correctly.
+Therefore, site was viewed and tested in the following browsers:
 <br>    i Google Chrome
 <br>    ii Mozilla Firefox
 <br>    iii Opera
 <br>    iv Internet Explorer
-<br>    v Safari
+<br>    v Safari\
 The website has limited support for Internet Explorer and no support for Safari.
 5. Postman was used for sending GET and POST requests to the website in order to test it
-6. Added automated tests for the register and edit forms, as well as basic tests for GET requests.
+6. Added automated unit tests for the register and edit forms in Python, as well as basic tests for GET requests.
 It's admittable that the tests performed for the app are not the most extensive tests, but having any tests is better than having none at all.